SaltwaterC/pwned-password-downloader/README.md

     -n, --no-etags                   Disable checking the ETags while downloading the ranges.
 Effectively, downloads everything from scratch.
 Does not update ETag list/save ETag file.
     -t, --type sha1                  Specify the hash type to download.
 One of: sha1, ntlm -s, --strip                      Specify what data to strip.
 One of: cr, count.
-Note: count also strips CR
+Note: count also strips CR -m, --merge [pwnedpasswords.sha1.txt]
+                                     Merge all downloaded ranges in a single file.
+Defaults to pwnedpasswords.TYPE.txt

 ./pwned-password-downloader # 1st invoke - downloads everything in pwnedpasswords
 # beef up number of worker threads